storybuilder-org/StoryCAD/DEVNOTES.md

    Test by using the new property, saving the story outline, re-opening the story project, and verifying that the data entry from the new control is present and correct.

+### Dialogs

+Interactions with the user are generally done through popup ContentDialogs, which may be inline code if small (such as verification requests) or defined in XAML if more complicated.
+The XAML is found in StoryBuilderLib in the \Services\Dialogs\ folder.
+An example is NewProjectPage, displayed when the user wants to create a new story outline.

+Dialogs, like the Shell's main pages, use data binding to a ViewModel (found in StoryBuilderLib in the ViewModels folder).
+An example is NewProjectViewModel.

 ### Creating or Modifying a Tool

+A tool is a device to facilitate work, and writing a story is work.
+StoryBuilder contains a rich set of tools to assist in outlining.
+Tools in StoryBuilder

 #### Define the tool's dialog layout
 Tools are usually pop-ups and are defined as a ContentDialog.
 The XAML is found in